mattnotmitt/doxygen-action/README.md

 # Doxygen Docker Action

 This [GitHub Action](https://github.com/features/actions) will build [doxygen](http://doxygen.nl/) docs from the specified doxyfile.

 Use with an action such as [actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) to deploy to your project's GitHub pages site!

-**NOTE:** If you are using dot/graphviz in your doxygen config to generate diagrams the only fonts installed, and hence can be used are those in the [GNU FreeFont](https://www.gnu.org/software/freefont/) package (FreeSans, FreeMono and FreeSerif).
+**NOTE:** If you are using dot/graphviz in your doxygen config to generate diagrams the only fonts installed, and hence can be used are those in the [GNU FreeFont](https://www.gnu.org/software/freefont/) package (FreeSans, FreeMono and FreeSerif) or in any package listed in `additional-packages`.

 ## Inputs

 ### 'working-directory'

 **Required** Path of the working directory to change to before running doxygen.
 Default: `.`

 ### 'doxyfile-path'

 **Required** Path of the Doxyfile relative to the working directory.
 Default: `./Doxyfile`.

 ### 'enable-latex'

 **Optional** Flag to enable `make`-ing of the LaTeX part of the doxygen output.
 Default: `false`.

+### 'additional-packages'

+**Optional** Additional alpine packages to install in the environment (i.e. font packages)

 ## Example usage (no LaTeX)

 ```yaml
 uses: mattnotmitt/doxygen-action@v1
 with: